metacpan/metacpan-cpan-extracted/distros/T/Telegram-Bot/README.md

 - Justin Hawkins <justin@eatmorecode.com>
 - James Green <jkg@earth.li>
 - Julien Fiegehenn <simbabque@cpan.org>
+- Albert Cester <albert.cester@web.de>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2023 by James Green.
+This software is copyright (c) 2024 by James Green.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.